dfkaye/constructor/README.md

     function.
 If constructor is not defined, an empty function is provided.
     The constructor function's prototype is then set to the base object, and the function is returned.
-If you pass in a function, that function is returned immediately withou modification.
-Use of the 'new' keyword when calling Constructor() is optional.
+If you pass in a function, that function is returned immediately without modification.
+Use of the 'new' keyword when calling `Constructor()` is optional.

 Example: